rimutaka/posts/elasticquery-write-update/readme.md

 }
 ```

 There is a good chance you'll have to run this script quite a few times before all of the incompatibilities get resolved.
 Keep in mind that SqlPackage utility does not parse dynamic SQL.
-Your DB may export successfully and then fail to work as expected because of the multipart names in those parts of your code.
+Your DB may export successfully and then fail to work as expected because of the multipart names in dynamic SQL parts of your code.

 ---